QuantEcon/MatchingMarkets.py/README.md

 - Modern kidney solvers are not functional yet.

+# Market Generating

+It can be useful to try out a few settings on generators and visualize the output to see if the simuation is what you want.
+The current suite of generators is in `matchingmarkets/generators/basic` Currently we have:

+- Random assignment of one or multiple types

+- Blood types (for organ transplants)

+- It's easy to write a lambda and pass it in the `typeGenerator` attribute in a `mm.simulation` object.
+The lambda should respect the format of generator functions.

+More important is the function defining **match compatibility** based on types of agents.
+This is in the same file as above.
+Using abstract types and cutoff values for the RNG, you can simulate many classic matching problems easily.
+It is also easy to write a lambda which simulates the compatibility you desire as long as it respects the form **f(sourceAgent, receivingAgent, cutoff=1) -> float in [0,1]** where the result is the match success probability, and cutoff is an optional parameter usually used in an RNG.

 # Use

 Please refer to the [tutorial notebook](https://github.com/QuantEcon/MatchingMarkets.py/blob/master/Papers%2C%20tutorials%2C%20etc/matchingmarkets%20package%20tutorial.ipynb) for more in depth instructions.